OAI/Outreach/src/website/blog/2025-12-04-newsletter.md

   as focusing "_...on the real pain points that show up when you scale: messy docs, patchy auth support, and unclear streaming behavior._"

-For the contributors involved in the creation of v3.2, this level of validation is vital for the ongoing development of the OpenAPI Initiative Specifications.
+For the contributors involved in the creation of v3.2, of which there was the greatest number yet in OpenAPI Specification versions, this level of validation is vital for the ongoing development of the OpenAPI Initiative Specifications.
 Getting great feedback - good and bad - which puts the new features in context are critical to address new features in future versions in earnest, and